self-unit/jesse_hurtado_pda/Static_and_Dynamic_Task_A/testing_task_1.md

   end
 end
 end
 # the definition for this method has been misspelt and there is a missing comma between the first and second parameters.
 It should be def hightest_card(card1, card2).
-The indentation is not correct as the first if statement should be indented further than the method definition and the second to last end should be the last for this method.
 The final end is incorrect as it closes the class.
-The inherent return of card2 after the else logic does not return the name of the card but a card object instead.
+The method .name does not exist in the card class, therefore it won't return anything.

 def self.cards_total(cards)
   total